Auto-DL/Auto-DL/.github/ISSUE_TEMPLATE/NextJS Bug.md

 ---
-name: Bug report
+name: NextJS Bug Report
-about: Create a bug report for Next js
+about: Highlight a bug in our NextJS codebase
 title: ""
-labels: ['Next','bug']
+labels: ['Nextjs','bug']
 assignees: ''

 ---